welovedevs/react-ultimate-resume/README.md

 We added a few extra features like that you will love :
 - ⚡ Server side rendering for ultra fast loading
-- 🔒 Secured form using reCAPTCHA v3
+- 🔒 Secured using reCAPTCHA v3, HTTPS and Cloudflare

 ### i18n